 There is no cure-all for dementia or CCD.
 However, there are ways that you can keep your pet comfortable and slow their decline.

 Routine, Diet, and Essential Oils

 Maintaining a regular routine can help your dog maintain a sense of balance, even if they have trouble remembering the routine.
 It can also soothe their anxiety to listen to soft music and exercise regularly.
 Incorporating omega-3 fatty acids into their diet can also help brain-health.

 Additionally, essential oils, like lavender, can provide a calming effect and can help senior dogs feel comfortable.
 Many pet owners also turn to melatonin to help their senior pet rest at night.

 It is important that you consult your veterinarian (we recommend a holistic vet when possible) to discuss supplements that can help slow decline and to discuss all of your options.

-CBD may not fully bring back your dog’s memory or old behaviors, but it can ease the anxiety and stress related to dementia, and can help your dog stay calm and comfortable in their senior years.
-In addition, hemp oil is rich in omega-3 and omega-6 fatty acids, which contribute to brain health.
+CBD may not fully bring back your dog’s memory or old behaviors, but it can ease the anxiety and stress related to dementia and can help your dog stay calm and comfortable in their senior years.
+Full Spectrum – Hemp Extract is rich in omega-3 and omega-6 fatty acids, which contribute to brain health.